navidtrc/OCSERV-Server-Setup/README.md

 1- Server A: Foreign server (Ubuntu 20.0.4)

-2- Server B: Iran server for tunneling for some ISP like Irancell (Ubuntu 20.0.4)
+2- Server B: Iran server for tunneling for some ISPs like Irancell (Ubuntu 20.0.4)

-3- Domain with 2 sub address
+3- Domain with 2 sub addresses

-4- occtl command tools

 ## Installation :